tiopi/calcosita/README.md

 Commit and push the branch if it works well.
 Once it is fully tested pull/push the branch into the master branch.

-This is a project made by Haerunnisa Dewindita and Osmar Coronel
+This is a project made by Haerunnisa Dewindita and Osmar Coronel.